59de44955ebd/wslX/README.md

 `
 in a CMD shell.

 * wslX tries to identify common Linux distros and use an appropriate icon for them.
 If it fails, e.g. because you use some custom distro name, it uses a generic penguin icon instead.
-You can provide your own icon by adding a file called `[your distro name].ico` to folder `[wslX folder]\data\default-icons\distros\`.
+You can provide your own icon by adding a file called `[your-distro-name].ico` to folder `[wslX folder]\data\default-icons\distros\`.
 Note that .ico files must be uncompressed, "packed" icons (PNG format) are not supported.

 * When searching for Linux GUI apps, for each found Linux distro 2 links are added to folder "wslX" in the Windows startmenu:
   * "Shell\\WSL-[distro-name]" for directly opening a bash shell for this distro.